You need to be signed in to add your comment.

 Hi Steven, The City of Holdfast Bay have provided the following information regarding bore water usage: • The Glenelg Oval used 20900 Kl of bore water and 1964 kl of mains water in the 12 month period dated September 2017 to September 2018.
 Council uses bore water to irrigate the outfield and spectator mounds (approx 2.1 ha) and mains water to irrigate the Centre wickets and practise wickets Representatives from the City of Charles Sturt have informed us that: • Woodville oval bore use was 20,964Kl during the period 1st September 2017 through to 2nd May 2018.
 I hope that this has addressed your question and invite you to please contact other councils directly if you require more information.

-Author Commented Graney over 5 years ago
+Author Commented Graney about 6 years ago

 It would be benefit the community if we all had access to the same information.
 If the bore in Glenelg Oval is over 100 metres deep, I should be able to look that up in some publicly available register.
 If we had a vertically scaled diagram that showed the 'clay membrane' that separates the two aquifers so we could see how thick it is.
 We would be less anxious about the possibility of seepage between the aquifers if the diagrams and the information was better.
 After all, the water in the tertiary aquifer is a public resource and who is using it and how much is being used should be publicly available.
 The organisations and the people using bore water are accessing a public asset and have a moral and ethical responsibility to use it wisely for future generations.
 The pressure of the bore water from the tertiary aquifer should be monitored regularly to be pre warned about possible future problems.